thedessa/space-invaders/README.md

 This will open your default browser at ```localhost:3000```.

-#### Some code, articles and tutorials that helped to build this game:
+#### Some code, articles, and tutorials that helped to build this game:
 * [Setting up a project to build a JavaScript game with Phaser](https://flaviocopes.com/phaser-setup/)
 * [Invaders game built with Phaser 2](https://phaser.io/examples/v2/games/invaders)
 * [Learn JavaScript with Space Invaders](https://www.codeproject.com/Articles/681130/Learn-JavaScript-Part-2-Space-Invaders)